 I liked that.
 It's my style.
 I might even prefer it at this point ~ before the shading and the highlights and the extra playing.
 Easy on the eyes.
 Peaceful.
 But the following picture does make more of a Statement about the situation.
 So I felt happy to send it to my Client.
 An Engagement Gift from his Artist in NY.

-You can click on some pictures in this blog to see them larger.
+You can click on most of the pictures in this blog to see them larger.

 To Hire Caricature Artist Al G: